Disputing a transaction

 You may notice that, when you click on an expense, you don’t see the option to dispute it.
 This might be due to any of the following:

-• The transaction is pending: To file a merchant dispute, the transaction needs to fully process.
-While the transaction is still pending, there’s still a chance that the vendor won’t approve it.
-If this happens, the charge will drop automatically.
+• The transaction is pending: To file a merchant dispute, the transaction needs to have fully processed.
+While the transaction is still pending, there’s still a chance that the merchant won’t approve it.
+If this happens, the charge will drop automatically and won’t be posted to your account.

 • Fraud disputes can be initiated even when a transaction is still pending.